VH-Lab/NDIcalc-marder-matlab/docs/index.md

-# NDIcalc-vis-matlab
+# NDIcalc-marder-matlab

 ## About

-This package contains a set of database document types and ndi.calculator objects for performing analysis of responses to visual stimulation.
+This package contains a set of database document types and code for performing analysis of Marder lab data.
 It requires and depends on the Neuroscience Data Interface, [NDI](http://ndi.vhlab.org).

 ## Installation